 I roast asparagus in a 400°F oven for 15 minutes.
 This is the optimal time and temperature when using medium-thickness stalks.
 Overcooking will ruin its texture and make it stringy.

 This happens when asparagus is overcooked.
 It cooks fast!
 So, although you want it cooked and not raw, it's better to slightly undercook it and let it finish cooking on your plate.
+The stems will be tender-crisp and flavorful if you don't overcook them.
+When overcooked, asparagus becomes mushy and stringy.

 Serving Suggestions

-Since I bake the asparagus in a 400°F oven, I like to serve it with a main dish that I can cook in the same oven, such as:
+Since I bake the asparagus in a 400°F oven, I like to serve it with a main dish I can cook in the same oven, such as:

 - Spicy baked chicken thighs